berrakhosgoren/Motor-Imagery-Classification/README.md

 The project processes EEG signals recorded from a subject imagining left and right-hand movements.
 It implements two different machine learning approaches (linear model and deep learning model) to classify motor imagery patterns.

+# Code Structure

+The project's code is organized as follows:

+- **deep_learning_model/**: This directory contains the implementation of the deep learning model.
+  - `data_preparation.py`: Script for preparing the data specifically for the deep learning model.
+  - `CNN.py`: Script containing the implementation of the convolutional neural network (CNN) and hyperparameter tuning.

+- **linear_model/**: This directory contains the implementation of the linear model.
+  - `importing.py`: Script for importing data to mne files.
+  - `preprocessing.py`: Script for preprocessing the data before feeding it into the linear model.
+  - `feature_engineering.py`: Script for feature extraction and selection.
+  - `LDA.py`: Script containing the implementation of the Linear Discriminant Analysis (LDA) classifier.

+- **utils.py**: This script contains helper functions used across both linear and deep learning models.
+- **main.py**: This script serves as the main entry point for the project.
+It controls the execution flow and orchestrates the linear and deep learning model.

 ## Linear Model

 ### Data Processing